-If your teaching events are cancelled or don’t take place, and a full week passes without you attending any events, please make yourself known to your Department Attendance Expert.
+If your teaching events were cancelled or did not take place, and a full week passed without you attending any events, please make yourself known to your Department Attendance Expert as soon as possible.

 Otherwise, please regularly check your emails and ensure that you record missed events due to strike action.

 Will the strike impact the length or dates of the exam period?
 (Updated 15/03/2018)

 There are currently no plans to change the length or dates of the summer exam period, and you should continue to prepare for examinations to occur during the published examination period.

 Will I be examined on topics covered in lectures or other teaching events which were cancelled?
 (Updated 17/04/2018)

 The University is working with Heads of Departments to understand the impact in examination questions.
 Through them staff have been asked to review question papers to ensure that questions which would rely on content which was not delivered are removed from questions and papers are revised as necessary.
 All necessary changes will be made to ensure that all students have the opportunity to demonstrate the knowledge thet have acquired throughout the year on all their modules.
 Changes are being monitored and approved at University level to ensure consistency for all students.